-A free two day series of workshops, concerts & masterclasses on the art and technologies of spatial audio.
-This year Soundstack happens on Friday 8th and Saturday 9th November 2019, at Queen Mary University London.
+This year Soundstack is on Friday 8th and Saturday 9th November 2019, at Queen Mary University London.

-Apply to attend here before 30 September.
+Apply to attend here before 21 October.
 Places are free, limited and popular, so the more effort you put into your application, the better your chances!
-Find out more below, or contact a[dot]mcarthur[at]qmul.ac.uk with questions.

 This is an intermediate-level event, and requires some understanding of spatial sound.

 These workshops will introduce you to seven artist-engineers working at the cutting edge of spatial sound for VR, AR, installations and performance.

 You will hear about specific software and techniques, as well as the aesthetic potential of working with immersive sound in fixed and real-time settings.